dwallecan/ordina-jworks.github.io/_posts/kotlin-coroutines.md

 Maybe Kotlin's coroutines are the answer.

+Functional reactive programming has been all the hype in recent years but let's face it;
+these libraries completely change the way we program.
+They require a dramatic shift in thinking and getting(and keeping) your whole team on board might be a pain.
+On top of that, in my experience it's overkill for many use cases.

+As we'll see with Kotlin's coroutines we're gonna try to keep a comfortable imperative style while retaining many of the benefits of asynchronous programming.

+## What are Coroutines?

-Coroutines are essentially light weight processes which can run in the same thread and 'yield' to eachother when they have to wait(for example when doing an expensive REST or database call).
+Coroutines are essentially lightweight processes which can run in the same thread and 'yield' to one another when they have to wait(for example when doing a network or database call).
 Thread creation is expensive since each thread requires memory for it's stack and reserving it costs time and space.
 Coroutines don't have this issue, they can reuse the same thread.

-##  Why coroutines ?

-As you may have noticed in the last few years there's been increased attention for efficient resource usage; there's multiple reasons for this.
-- Smartphones and their apps increased the amount of clients for applications
-- Many more small devices running on limited battery life and increasing expectations from users about their responsiveness.
-- Processor speeds are reaching their limits
-- Applications are often being run in the cloud and the cost is based on the amount of resources used.
-- The microservices architecture gained a lot of momentum in recent years=> many small applications need to communicate a lot with eachother
-=> many (expensive) network calls
-- ...

-Here are some solutions
-* Putting expensive calls on separate threads(background threads)
-    - Threads are expensive, creating on the fly creates performance overhead, keeping them in a pool consumes resources unnecessarily
-* Callbacks
-    - Google callback hell
-    - error handling tends to be a pain
-* Futures/Promises/...
-    + These kind of api's help avoid callback hell, by returning resultwrappers on which you can chain methods to do something with the eventually returned results.
-    - Different programming model
-    - Not standardized, many different apis
-* Functional Reactive programming:
-    + Very efficient resource usage
-    + Modern frameworks (Spring in the java world) are quickly adopting it and its reaching maturity
-    + Ported to many different environments, different implementations have similar api's
-    + Improved error handling
-    - Different programming model
-    - Transparency
-* Coroutines!
-    + Very efficient
-    + No dramatic shift in programming style from good old fashioned imperative programming
-    + Transparency
-    - Still in its infancy in the java world

-## How do they work?
-Coroutines work very differently than Java threads, threads are preemptively scheduled, meaning the jvm's scheduler, a central entity, schedules execution of the different threads to assure that every thread gets an appropriate time slice, this means the jvm's scheduler will interrupt them and switch to advancing other threads regularly.
+Coroutines work very different from Java threads, threads are scheduled preemptively.
+The jvm's scheduler, a central entity, knows which threads are available and schedules their execution to assure that every thread gets an appropriate time slice, it can interrupt them and switch to advancing other threads.

-Coroutines however keep running until they yield, then some kind of dispatcher is responsible for allowing another coroutine to do it's work.
+Coroutines are tasks which keep running until they finish or yield. then some kind of dispatcher is responsible for allowing another coroutine to do it's work.
-This means the application needs to know which coroutines are available:  enter the CoroutineScope

-This also means that you have to be careful when you have a heavy process running in a coroutine because it will block the other coroutines running on the same thread until it yields.

-Threads also have their own scope, if an exception is thrown and propagated to the top of the stack it kills the thread(TODO: correct wording?).
+This also means that the programmer is responsible for letting the coroutines yield in time so other coroutines can do their work.
+The advantage of this system is that you know that the operations in a single coroutine are executed sequentially until a yield happens or the task finishes!

+Moreover, coroutines do not end until all sub coroutines end, they run in a hierarchy.
+This makes coroutines a lot easier to reason about because this way no runaway side processes are spawned.

 ## Coroutines in Kotlin

-The Kotlin language itself only has support for coroutines, in the philosophy of the language the actual implementation is done by libraries.
+The Kotlin language itself only has support for coroutines.
+In the philosophy of the language the actual implementation is done by libraries.
-The 1 they offer themselves is called Kotlinx-coroutines.
+The one they offer themselves is called Kotlinx-coroutines.
-## Examples:

-### setup

-### a simple test
+### A simple example
-Let's try testing the build in delay function using junit 5
+Let's try testing the built in delay function using junit 5

 ```kotlin